For the past few years, a new form of meditation has become popular, the sensory deprivation tanks.

 Floating With Drugs

-The interest in them waivered quite a bit till about now when it has suddenly risen again mostly aimed at being a way to meditate and let go of one’s thoughts and troubles.
+The interest in these tanks had never been that much, till about now when it has suddenly risen again with it mostly being a way to meditate and let go of one’s thoughts and troubles.

 Although there is no scientific reason behind these tanks, at least not one that has been effectively proven, there are more and more such floating clinic popping up that offer this service.